 - M.4.1.
 Policy: Require snow and ice to be managed effectively, in ways that minimize environmental damage while increasing year-round access to streets, sidewalks, paths, bicycle facilities, and transit stops. - M.4.1.1.
-Action: Update the Town's snow management policy to support "feet-first" objectives, while continuing to maintain public safety as the primary priority, by establishing a town-wide maintenance, grooming and/or snow removal program for streets, sidewalks, trails, and bicycle facilities to increase yearround accessibility. - M.4.1.2.
+Action: Update the Town's snow management policy to support "feet-first" objectives, while continuing to maintain public safety as the primary priority, by establishing a town-wide maintenance, grooming and/or snow-removal program for streets, sidewalks, trails, and bicycle facilities to increase year-round accessibility. - M.4.1.2.
 Action: Work with property owners to develop or expand assessment districts in commercial and pedestrian-oriented districts to provide improved snow management and maintenance services in those districts. - M.4.1.3.
-Action: Work with Caltrans to develop an effective snow and ice management plan for State Route 203 that establishes maintenance standards and assigns responsibilities, including standards that will allow all lanes to be open during snow storms and snow removal operations. - M.4.2.
-Policy: Support development of alternative snow removal technologies or methods, such as geothermal, solar, and deicing treatments. - M.4.2.1.
+Action: Work with Caltrans to develop an effective snow and ice management plan for SR 203 that establishes maintenance standards and assigns responsibilities, including standards that will allow all lanes to be open during snowstorms and snow-removal operations.

+- M.4.2.
+Policy: Support development of alternative snow-removal technologies or methods, such as geothermal, solar, and deicing treatments. - M.4.2.1.
 Action: Explore alternate traction materials for roadways in lieu of cinders and/or explore the feasibility of limiting cinder use to arterials and collectors only.
-Incorporate snow removal technologies or methods into transportation plans and capital improvement projects.

-M.5.
-GOAL: Maintain and improve safe and efficient movement of people, traffic, and goods in a manner consistent with the "feet-first" initiative while maintaining Level of Service Standards.

-- M.5.1.
-Policy: Plan for, design, develop, and maintain a functional hierarchy of arterial, collector, and local streets and rights of way, including midblock connectors, to achieve a comprehensive and connected street network. - M.5.1.1.
+Incorporate snow-removal technologies or methods into transportation plans and capital improvement projects. - M.5.
+GOAL: Maintain and improve safe and efficient movement of people, traffic, and goods in a manner consistent with the "feet-first" initiative while maintaining Level of Service standards. - M.5.1.
+Policy: Plan for, design, develop, and maintain a functional hierarchy of arterial, collector, and local streets and rights of way, including mid-block connectors, to achieve a comprehensive and connected street network. - M.5.1.1.
 Action: Construct new streets and/or reroute existing streets to achieve circulation objectives in conjunction with new development. - M.5.1.2.
 Action: Update roadway design typical sections and development standards and ensure that existing and future facilities take Mammoth Lakes' climatic conditions into account. - M.5.2.
-Policy: Improve substandard roadways to Town standards when feasible while maintaining neighborhood character and traffic calming objectives.

-Development shall dedicate, design, and construct internal and adjacent streets, sidewalks and trails to Town standards.
+Policy: Improve substandard roadways to Town standards when feasible while maintaining neighborhood character and traffic-calming objectives.
+Development shall dedicate, design, and construct internal and adjacent streets, sidewalks and trails to Town standards. - M.5.3.

-- M.5.3.
 Policy: Maintain an overall intersection Level of Service (LOS), or other comparable traffic modeling tool, to LOS D or better on the Peak Design Day at intersections along arterial and collector roads. - M.5.3.1.
 Action: Install traffic control and safety operational improvements at intersections on arterial roads as required to meet Levels of Service standards. - M.5.4.
-Policy: Consider the installation of roundabouts at intersections as a means of traffic control instead of new traffic signals or capacity enhancing improvements when a roundabout will achieve the same or better Level of Service, where it is physically feasible and cost effective, and when it will contribute to traffic calming and community character objectives.

-M.5.4.1.
-Action: Work with Caltrans to evaluate the installation of roundabouts on State Route 203 as appropriate.
+Policy: Consider the installation of roundabouts at intersections as a means of traffic control instead of new traffic signals or capacity- enhancing improvements when a roundabout will achieve the same or better Level of Service, where it is physically feasible and cost effective, and when it will contribute to traffic calming and community character objectives. - M.5.4.1.
+Action: Work with Caltrans to evaluate the installation of roundabouts on SR 203 as appropriate. - M.5.5.
+Policy: Monitor impact of development on local and regional traffic conditions and roadway network to plan for future improvements in the network. - M.5.5.1.
+Action: Annually review and update the town Capital Improvement Program (CIP) to include plans for improvements to be completed within the five-year time frame of the CIP.
+As part of the CIP process, identify and update time frames for implementation of circulation system improvements and identify the "triggers" that will initiate the need for a particular improvement.